cyfe45/smart-contract-security-research/research/james-whittaker-approach-breaking-software.md

 ### 1. **Exploratory Testing for Vulnerability Discovery**
    - **Dynamic Exploration**: Instead of relying solely on automated tools or predefined test cases, auditors can explore the smart contract code dynamically.
 For example:
      - Test edge cases in contract functions, such as boundary conditions for input variables.
-     - [Simulate unexpected interactions between multiple contracts to identify logic vulnerabilities][1][4].
+     - [Simulate unexpected interactions between multiple contracts to identify logic vulnerabilities][1], [4].
    - **Creative Attack Modelling**: Use Whittaker's "attack patterns" concept to simulate real-world attack scenarios, such as reentrancy attacks, integer overflows, or privilege escalation attempts[7][9].

 ### 2. **Focus on High-Risk Areas**
    - **Critical Path Analysis**: Identify and prioritise testing of high-impact areas in the smart contract, such as functions handling user funds or access control mechanisms.
-   - **Bug Localisation**: [Use Whittaker's "nose for bugs" principle to focus on areas where errors are more likely, such as complex mathematical operations or external calls][1][4].
+   - **Bug Localisation**: [Use Whittaker's "nose for bugs" principle to focus on areas where errors are more likely, such as complex mathematical operations or external calls] [1], [4].

 ### 3. **Flexible Testing Strategies**
    - **On-the-Fly Adjustments**: As issues are discovered during the audit, adapt the testing strategy to focus on related vulnerabilities.
 For instance:
      - If a reentrancy issue is found in one function, test other functions for similar patterns.
      - [If gas inefficiency is detected, analyse other computationally intensive parts of the contract for optimisation opportunities][1][9].
    - **Iterative Testing**: [Combine manual and automated testing iteratively.
-Automated tools can identify basic issues (e.g., unused variables or syntax errors), while manual exploratory testing uncovers deeper logical flaws][2][8].
+Automated tools can identify basic issues (e.g., unused variables or syntax errors), while manual exploratory testing uncovers deeper logical flaws][2], [8].

 ---